 Scholarship options for students from India

 While the numbers here can be disheartening for some, there is a solution – Scholarships.
-A multitude of options is available, especially for Indian students, provided by the government, universities, and other trust funds.
-Some of these scholarships not only cover tuition but also the cost of living and travel.
+A multitude of options are available, especially for Indian students, provided by the government, university and other trust funds.
+Some of these scholarships not only cover tuition but also cost of living and travel.

 The following are some of the scholarships, particularly suited for Indian students.